Qianxi County, Hebei

 Qianxi County (迁西县 (遷西縣, Qiānxī Xiàn)) is a county of Hebei province, China.
-It contains the northernmost point of Tangshan City which administers it.
+It is northernmost county-level city of Tangshan city.

 Spanning an area of 1439 km2, Qianxi County is largely agricultural, despite being part of the Jing-Jin-Ji metro region.

 Qianxi is known for its chestnuts, producing a third of China's chestnuts export.
 The history of chestnut cultivation in Qianxi goes back 2,000 years.

 Some of the oldest dated rock formation are found in Qianxi as part of the Qianxi stage.

 History

 The area of contemporary Qianxi County has long been inhabited by humans.
 The Xizhai site, a Neolithic archeological site, is located within the county.

 A number of brick kilns used in the construction of the Ming Great Wall are located within Qianxi County.

 The area saw major fighting during the Japanese invasion of China, involving a number of Chinese generals such as Song Zheyuan and Zhang Zizhong.